noble-assets/orbiter/README.md

 An example application is a user who has _USDC_ on Solana and wants to have _USDN_ on Hyperliquid.
 The orbiter module allows the user to send _USDC_ to Noble Core via CCTP, swap _USDC_ for _USDN_ through the [Swap module](https://github.com/noble-assets/swap), and finally send the received funds to Hyperlane.
-Everything within a single transaction.
+Everything, within a single transaction.

 ## Definitions

+Payload components:

 - **Action**: Represents a generic state transition logic that can be executed on the Noble chain through information contained in a cross-chain payload.
-- **Orbit**: Defines the information required to execute a cross-chain transfer from Noble to a destination chain through a specific bridging protocol.
+- **Forwarding**: Defines the information required to execute a cross-chain transfer from Noble to a destination chain through a specific bridging protocol.

+Identifiers:

+- **Action ID**: the identifier for an action.
+- **Protocol ID**: the identifier for a bridge protocol.
+- **Counterparty ID**: the identifier of a chain for a specific bridge protocol.
+- **Cross-chain ID**: the unique identifier of the tuple (protocol ID, counterparty ID).

 ## Supported Protocols & Actions